How-to | Build missing partitions with a scenario¶

 Step 1: Scenario to build your Flow for one given partition¶

-You have a DSS Flow with datasets partitioned by date that you would like to rebuild.
+You have a Dataiku Flow with datasets partitioned by date that you would like to rebuild.

 First, define a scenario that runs the Flow for a single partition.